* DRAFT *

 Abstract

-CRMS APL allowed the APL programming language to be used to program multiterminal, interactive simulation experiments for social science research.
+CRMS APL pioneered the use of computerized multiterminal, interactive simulation experiments for social science research.
 The system was conceived by Professor Austin Hoggatt at the Management Science Laboratory of the Center for Research in Management Science at the University of California, Berkeley.
-It was designed and built by a team led by Charles Grant and Mark Greenberg beginning in early 1972.
+It was designed and built by a team led by Mark Greenberg and Charles Grant during 1972–1976.
 By January 1974 it could support one experimenter developing and running an experiment connected to multiple terminals.
-Work in progress at that time, slated to be complete by summer of 1974, included integration and polishing of an easy-to-use interactive APL subsystem, and design and implementation of a multi-user time-shared operating system.
-While the project was a technical success, making it easy to write experiments, debug them, run them, and analyze and analyze the results, Hoggatt failed to assemble a community of experimenters to use the facility.
+By 1976 the system was complete, with an easy-to-use interactive APL subsystem, and a multi-user time-shared operating system.
+The project was a technical success, making it possible to write experiments, debug them, run them, and analyze the results, and established the Management Science Laboratory as the prototype for experimentation in economics and behavioral science.
+However the lab failed to jell as an community of experimenters and supporting workers.

 Introduction

-UC Berkeley professors Frederick E. Balderston[MyMi2007] and Austin Curwood Hoggatt[Fr2009] were pioneers in the application of computer-based simulation in economics.
-Hoggatt's thesis[Ho1957] was said to be "the first thesis in the United States that used simulations with a human-to-computer interface".
-In 1962 the two published a monumental monograph[BaHo1962] on a simulation of the lumber industry, which included 35 pages of FORTRAN II source code.
+UC Berkeley professors Frederick Emory Balderston[MyMi2007] and Austin Curwood Hoggatt[Fr2009] were pioneers in the application of computer-based simulation in economics.
+Hoggatt's thesis[Ho1957] was said to be "the first thesis in the United States that used simulations with a human-to-computer interface."
+In 1962 the two published a monumental monograph[BaHo1962] on a (noninteractive) simulation of the lumber industry, which included 35 pages of FORTRAN II source code.

 Management Science Laboratory